tianyingw/tianyingw.github.io/QTWAS.md

 - Methodology

-  Please see the manuscript ["A Unified Quantile Framework reveals nonlinear heterogeneous transcriptome-wide associations"]() for more details.
+  - Please see the manuscript ["A Unified Quantile Framework reveals nonlinear heterogeneous transcriptome-wide associations"]() for more details.

 - Software

+  The R package is on Github: ["QTWAS"]()

 - Models

+  Download all the QTWAS models for 49 tissues in GTEx v8: ["here"]()

 - Results

-  - Ten psychiatric/disorder diseases discussed in the manuscript ["A Unified Quantile Framework reveals nonlinear heterogeneous transcriptome-wide associations"]()
+  - Ten psychiatric/disorder diseases
   - 797 UK Biobank traits